 Why brushing your teeth is so important

-Brushing your teeth regularly and properly is the number one thing you can do to prevent tooth decay, gum disease, and bad breath because brushing is effective at removing plaque and food particles from your teeth.
-Plaque is a biofilm which develops on the teeth and is formed by bacteria colonizing and attaching themselves to the surface of a tooth.
-The anaerobic bacteria that make up plaque consume food particles in the mouth and create volatile sulfur compounds as waste.
-Volatile sulfur compounds are what make breath smell bad.
-It is important to get rid of the colonizing bacteria and to also remove their food source in order to maintain a healthy oral flora.
+Brushing your teeth regularly and properly is the number one thing you can do to prevent tooth decay, gum disease, and bad breath, because brushing is so effective at removing plaque and food particles from your teeth.
+Plaque is a biofilm that develops on the teeth, formed by bacteria colonizing and attaching themselves to the surface of a tooth.
+The anaerobic bacteria that make up plaque consume food particles in the mouth and create volatile sulfur compounds as waste, and these compounds are what make breath smell bad.
+To maintain a healthy oral flora, it is important to get rid of the colonizing bacteria and to remove their food source.
 The best way to do this is by brushing your teeth.

 Before you brush

-Before you begin brushing your teeth, you should floss your teeth.
-Check out our flossing guide to learn how to properly do this.
-Flossing your teeth once a day is beneficial to oral health and is important because it will remove particles from between your teeth that even the best tooth brushing technique may not be able to remove.
+Before you begin brushing your teeth, you should floss.
+Check out our flossing guide to learn how to do this properly.
+Flossing once a day is good for your oral health and is important because it removes particles from between your teeth that even the best tooth-brushing technique may not be able to reach.

 Also before brushing, it is a good idea to brush your tongue.
-Cleaning your tongue is an important step to remove anaerobic bacteria that cause bad breath.
-Apply an oxygenating toothpaste (such as TheraBreath Oxygenating Toothpaste) to a soft bristled toothbrush (or tongue brush) and gently brush your tongue with back and forth motions.
-Be sure to brush as far back on your tongue as possible because that is a common place where bad breath causing bacteria will colonize.
-After you brush your tongue with the toothpaste, do not spit or rinse the toothpaste out.
-Leave the toothpaste on your tongue while you brush so it has a longer time to neutralize odorous compounds.
-Be sure to now rinse your tongue brush.
+Cleaning your tongue is an important step for removing the anaerobic bacteria that cause bad breath.
+Apply an oxygenating toothpaste (such as TheraBreath Oxygenating Toothpaste) to a soft-bristled toothbrush (or tongue brush) and gently brush your tongue with back-and-forth motions.
+Be sure to brush as far back on your tongue as possible, because that is a common place for bad-breath bacteria to colonize.
+After you brush your tongue with the toothpaste, do not spit or rinse it out.
+Leave the toothpaste on your tongue while you brush so it has more time to neutralize odorous compounds.
+Then be sure to rinse your tongue brush.

 How to brush your teeth